 (The upper trails should be free of snow and accessible by Memorial Day, but call Ashland Mountain Adventures to check for current conditions.)

-As the season kicks off this month, many are getting psyched for the Spring Thaw Mountain Bike Festival, one of the state’s largest and oldest mountain bike events.
-Now in its 25th year, it’s set for May 21-22, 2016 in Ashland.
+Save the date for the Spring Thaw Mountain Bike Festival, one of the state’s largest and oldest mountain bike events, set for May 19-20, 2018 in Ashland.

 Of course the trails are just part of the reason mountain bikers have been flocking to the region.
 Caldera Brewing and Standing Stone Brewery are favorite places to fuel up, and any of the hundred wineries in the region are a relaxing place to unwind.